 Server Events Start Replication Agent Reports when the Replication Agent starts.
 Stop Replication Agent Reports when the Replication Agent stops.
 Reached Max Quota for Traces Sets a maximum trace file size after which you want to be notified.
 For example, if the trace file size is set to 100 MB, an iraces email would be sent once the 100 MB limit is reached.
 Reached Max Replication Agent Downtime Sets a maximum number of hours that the Replication Agent could be stopped before sending an email notification.
-For example, if the number of hours is set at 3, an email would be send once the down time reaches 3 hours.
-Replication Agent Info Reports all comments generated by Syniti DR in the Replication Agent "Information" category.
-The filter option allows you to set a string to identify a subset of "Information" messages you want to receive.
-Replication Agent Error Reports all comments generated by Syniti DR in the Replication Agent "Error" category.
-The filter option allows you to set a string to identify a subset of "Error" messages you want to receive.
-Replication Agent Warning Reports all comments generated by Syniti DR in the Replication Agent "Warning" category.
-The filter option allows you to set a string to identify a subset of "Warning" messages you want to receive.
-Replication Events Replication Info Reports all comments generated by Syniti DR in the "Information" category for each replication.
-The filter option allows you to set a string to identify a subset of "Information" messages you want to receive.
+For

 Replication Errors Reports all comments generated by Syniti DR in the "Error" category for each replication.
 The filter option allows you to set a string to identify a subset of "Error" messages you want to receive.
 Replication Warnings Reports all comments generated by Syniti DR in the "Warning" category for each replication.
 The filter option allows you to set a string to identify a subset of "Warning" messages you want to receive.
-Reached Max Replication Latency Reports whenthe Transaction Latency Thresholdsetting in the General tab of the Replication Agent Options dialog has been exceeded by comparing the current time with the latest processed transaction time (or the last scheduled mirroring time if there are no transactions).
+Reached Max Replication Latency Check this option to report when the Transaction Latency Threshold setting in the General tab of the Replication Agent Options dialog has been exceeded by comparing the current time with the latest processed transaction time (or the last scheduled mirroring time if there are no transactions) for the rep- lication.
 If the lag between the two exceeds the Transaction Latency Threshold (set in the General tab of the Replication Agent Options dialog), an email message is generated.
 This can indicate that the current settings for the Replication Agent and the replication are not allowing the Replication Agent to keep up with the number of transactions.
-Reached Max Replication Downtime Sets a maximum number of hours that any replication could be stopped before sending an email notification.
+If the filter field is empty, all replications activate an alert.
+Set a filter of one or more replication names (logic operators such as AND OR NOT are supported) to activate the alert on the filter only.
+Reached Max Replication Downtime Check this option to set a maximum number of hours that the replication can be stopped before sending an email notification.
 For example, if the number of hours is set at 3, an email would be send once the down time for any replication reaches 3 hours.
+If the filter field is empty, all replications activate an alert.
+Set a filter of one or more replication names (logic operators such as AND OR NOT are supported) to activate the alert on the filter only.
+Verifier Differences Check this option to report details of all differences detected when comparing source and target replication results.
+If the filter field is empty, all replications activate an alert.
+Set a filter of one or more replication names (logic operators such as AND OR NOT are supported) to activate the alert on the filter only.